railwayapp/docs/src/docs/guides/laravel.md

 railway variables --set "LOG_CHANNEL=errorlog"
 ```

-## Can I deploy with Laravel Sail?
+## Can I Deploy with Laravel Sail?
 You may be thinking about using [Laravel Sail](https://laravel.com/docs/11.x/sail), which is the standard approach for deploying Laravel applications with Docker.
 At its core, Sail relies on a `docker-compose.yml` file to manage the environment.

 However, it's important to note that Railway currently does not support Docker Compose.